GeneHit/drl_practice/practice/exercise4_curiosity/README.md

     - ensure reward is in a same level with the environment reward.
     - bad tries: zeor entropy, no x shaping reward, very small RND beta
 3. small policy and RND hidden_sizes: -> [32, 32]
-4. TODO: policy has 2 optimal point now
+4. TODO: find the global optimal point.
-    - local point with the car always go left first (left-right-left-right)
-    - better point with the car always go right first (right-left-right).
+    - With the current config, the training will get different local optimal point.